 Home Performance Cold Weather

 Living in the Upper Midwest, we know quite well that our homes need to be built to handle the most extreme weather and temperatures of winter.
 This means that the home performance systems that allow us to stay nice and warm in the cold weather need to work at top-notch efficiency.
 Your furnace, water heater, vents, fireplaces all need to be properly sealed, cleaned and functioning together as a unit.
+Even different types of siding play into the performance of your home if you don’t have adequate insulation under it.

 Home performance assessments can determine any issues with your cold-weather systems, but there are a few things you can look out for before getting your home tested.